nammoooo/Diversity/README.md

 [RightBrains](https://rightbrains.nl/) - A platform for women with digital ambitions.

 [Shetech](https://shetechitaly.org/) - Bridging the gender gap in the world of technology and digital in Italy.

+[She Codes](https://shecodes.com.au/) - A movement devoted to helping women or non-binary, just like you, to up their tech skills, and get into tech careers.

 [SheCanCode](https://shecancode.io/) - On a mission to close the Tech Gender Gap.